sebanc/brunch/install-with-windows.md

 - An entry level understanding of the linux terminal.
   - This guide aims to make this process as easy as possible, but knowing the basics is expected.

-## Getting Started

-This guide is for installing Brunch to a disk using a Brunch USB.
-This guide requires having a working Brunch USB to initiate the install, you can make one by following the [guide above][brunch-usb-guide-win].
-To begin, boot into a working Brunch USB.
-Log into ChromeOS, and open a Crosh Shell with **Ctrl + Alt + T**, then enter `shell` at the prompt.

 ### Selecting a Target Disk

+1. Log into ChromeOS, and open a Crosh Shell with **Ctrl + Alt + T**, then enter `shell` at the prompt.

-Before continuing, you will need to know what disk you want to install to.
+2. Before continuing, you will need to know what disk you want to install to.
 Be absolutely sure **before** you continue, this installation will erase **everything** on that disk, including other partitions.
 The disk must be at least 16 GB, or the installation will fail.
 There are several ways to determine which disk is your target, in my example I'll be using `lsblk`.

 ```lsblk -e7```